 -

 English System: The English system is less consistent in its handling of mass and force units.
 It uses both pound-mass (lbm) and pound-force (lbf) as separate units.
-Furthermore, another unit called the slug is sometimes used as the unit of mass.
+Adding to this, another unit called the slug is sometimes used as the unit of mass.
 One slug is defined as the mass that is accelerated by 1 ft/s² when a force of 1 lbf is exerted on it.
 This system can be confusing due to the multiple units and the subtle relationships between them.

 -